 But not all digital assets are fungible.
-Unique objects, such as a Leonardo da Vinci painting, cannot be identical to a Paul Gauguin painting, even if they are theoretically similar in appraised value.
+Unique objects such as a painting by Leonardo da Vinci cannot be identical to a painting by Paul Gauguin, even if they are theoretically similar in appraised value.
 To transfer unique elements to the blockchain, a non-fungible token format was created.

 Each NFT is unique and exists in a single copy, it cannot be divided.
 All information about its author, buyer, and all transactions with it is securely stored in the blockchain.
 In other words, an NFT is a digital certificate attached to a unique object.
 Only one person can be the official owner of an NFT.

 The original non-fungible token standard was ERC-721, built on Ethereum.
 It continues to be the most widely used blockchain platform for building and running NFTs.
-It assumes that an asset has certain attributes or characteristics that make it unique and rare.
+An asset is supposed to have certain attributes or characteristics that make it unique and rare.

 Other standards less common on the Ethereum blockchain are ERC-998 and ERC-1155.
 They have similar characteristics to ERC-721 but can contain both non-fungible and fungible tokens.
 ERC-1155 tokens allow users to register fungible (ERC-20) and non-fungible (ERC-721) tokens using the same address and smart contract.
 This feature can be very interesting for games where fungible in-game currency and non-fungible collectibles can be kept together.

 Other token standards, such as ERC-1190, which offer the creation of flexible and complex NFTs, have already been submitted for review and are awaiting approval.

 Flow owes its existence to CryptoKitties.
 CryptoKitties is an NFT-based game that allows users to buy, sell, collect, and breed digital cats.
 It was launched using ERC-721 tokens.
 It became so popular that it started consuming more Ethereum blockchain resources than originally planned.